The Ankara print is ubiquitous and prevalent among African fabrics, particularly West African ones.

 If you have to use a washing machine, wash in cold water on the gentle cycle, and skip the spin cycle.

-- Hang the garments to dry or lay them down.
-Wringing or twisting them to dry will only compromise the rich colors of the fabric and cause them to fade quickly.
+- Hang or spread the clothes out to dry.
+Wringing or twisting them to dry will only damage the fabric’s beautiful colors and lead them to fade fast.

-- Since most African print fabrics are made of cotton, the setting for cotton on your iron is appropriate.
+- Because most African print fabrics are composed of cotton, use the cotton setting on your iron.

-However, look out for attachments made of linen and other more delicate fabrics that may require a lower setting.
+However, keep an eye out for linen and other fragile materials that may require a lower setting.

 The Ankara Print (Summary)

-Got any questions or want to say something about this?
-Let us know in the comment section.
-And don’t forget to like and share it with friends.
+Do you have any questions or comments about this?
+Please share your thoughts in the comments area.
+Don’t forget to like it and share it with your friends.